 - 3 John

-These are Catholic Daily Mass Readings for the 12 months of the year.
-It include Catholic Mass Readings for January, February, March, April, May, June, July, August, September, October, November and December in English and Igbo Languages.
+For easy accessibility, I chose to arrange the Catholic Daily Mass Readings for 2022 according to the months of the year.
+I arranged it according to the twelve (12) months of the year.
+It include Catholic Mass Readings for January, February, March, April, May, June, July, August, September, October, November and December 2022 in English language and Igbo Language.

 |Daily Mass Readings||Igbo Mass Readings|